Ai Goto

 Ai Goto (後藤 愛, Gotō Ai) is a former Japanese badminton player who is a singles specialist from Gifu Prefecture, Japan.
 Now she works at the human resources department NTT East badminton club.
 She was the women's singles champion at the 2009 Osaka International tournament.
-At the BWF Grand Prix tournament, she was the semi-finalists at the 2010 Dutch Open, 2011 Russian Open, and at the 2011 Indonesia Masters.
+At the BWF Grand Prix tournament, she was a semifinalist at the 2010 Dutch Open, 2011 Russian Open, and at the 2011 Indonesia Masters.
 Goto also competed at the 2010 Asian Games in Guangzhou, China.